State funerals in the United States: Gerald Ford

+George H. W. Bush

 George H. W. Bush died on November 30, 2018, in Houston, Texas, from complications of Parkinson’s Disease.
-Departing from Ellington Airport on December 3, Bush’s remains were transported on a Boeing VC-25 dubbed “Special Air Mission 41” to Washington for a state funeral.
-After an arrival at Joint Base Andrews and a brief ceremony in the Capitol rotunda where members of Congress, the Supreme Court and the Bush family paid tribute to the life of the president, Bush’s remains lay in state for public viewing until the morning of December 5.
-On December 5, a funeral service was held at Washington National Cathedral with eulogies delivered by Bush’s son and former president, George W. Bush, former Canadian Prime Minister Brian Mulroney, former Senator Alan Simpson, and historian and author Jon Meacham.
-President Donald Trump declared a national day of mourning on the day of the state funeral.
-In addition to Trump and First Lady Melania Trump, guests included former Presidents Barack Obama, Bill Clinton, and Jimmy Carter.
-Several world leaders including Polish President Andrzej Duda, German Chancellor Angela Merkel, King Abullah II and Queen Rania of Jordan, and Charles, Prince of Wales representing Britain’s Queen Elizabeth II attended the funeral service.
-After the funeral service at the Cathedral, Bush’s remains were flown back to Texas where his remains lay in repose and a private funeral service was conducted at St. Martin’s Episcopal Church in Houston on December 6.
-Bush’s remains then traveled for two hours and twenty-five minutes via a Union Pacific 4141 funeral train from Spring to College Station, Texas.
-Interment and burial occurred at the George Bush Presidential Library.
+His state funeral commenced on December 3, when Bush's remains were transported from Texas to Washington, D.C.
+There he lay in state in the Capitol rotunda until the morning of December 5.
+On December 5, a funeral service was held at Washington National Cathedral with eulogies delivered by Bush's son and former president, George W. Bush, former Canadian Prime Minister Brian Mulroney, former Senator Alan Simpson, and historian and author Jon Meacham.
+President Donald Trump along with former presidents Barack Obama, Bill Clinton, and Jimmy Carter were also present, as were foreign heads of state and government.
+Afterwards, Bush was flown back to Texas where his remains lay in repose and a private funeral service was conducted at St. Martin’s Episcopal Church in Houston on December 6.
+Interment occurred later that day at the George Bush Presidential Library in College Station, Texas.